Massless Preheating and Electroweak Vacuum Metastability

 \subsection{Onset of Non-Linear Stage}

-In the context of vacuum metastability, a natural concern is that particle production processes arising from scale-invariant terms do not terminate in the linear stage of preheating.
-That is, these processes only terminate once field fluctuations become so large that they significantly backreact on the system at some time $\xNL$.
+In the context of vacuum metastability, a natural concern is that particle-production processes arising from scale-invariant terms do not terminate in the linear stage of preheating.
+That is, these processes terminate only once field fluctuations become so large that they significantly backreact on the system at some time $\xNL$.
 The longer the linear stage lasts, the more concern for vacuum destabilization since the Higgs fluctuations must remain sufficiently controlled over this entire duration.